+Are you in the market for a different kind of bank?
 Community banks offer the same basic services big banks do, but with a few key differences.
 They don't operate nationwide branch networks.
-They focus on lending to and serving their communities.
+Instead, they focus on lending to and serving their communities.
 Most are not publicly traded, and therefore don't have to answer to shareholders.
-And most pride themselves on "relationship banking," which can be especially helpful to small business owners and up-and-comers hoping to break into homeownership.
+And they pride themselves on "relationship banking," which can be especially helpful to small business owners and up-and-comers hoping to break into homeownership.
 Ready to learn more?

-Though there's no universal definition of what qualifies a financial institution as a community bank, here's a quick comparison.
-Each of the four largest U.S. banks has trillions of dollars in assets, while one common guideline defines community banks as having no more than $10 billion in assets.
-In its 2020 study on community banking, the FDIC describes community banks as having these characteristics:
+Though there's no universal definition of what qualifies a financial institution as a community bank, here's a quick comparison that might help.
+Each of the four largest U.S. banks—JPMorgan Chase, Bank of America, Wells Fargo and Citibank—has $1 trillion or more in assets, while one common guideline defines community banks as having no more than $10 billion in assets.
+The Federal Deposit Insurance Corp.
+(FDIC) describes community banks as having these characteristics: